MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 - Unless the workload is extremely latency sensitive, spread traffic evenly across all considered regional stamps to most effectively use deployed resources.
   - To achieve this, set the ["Latency Sensitivity (Additional Latency)"](/azure/frontdoor/front-door-backend-pool#load-balancing-settings) parameter to a value that is high enough to cater for latency differences between the different regions of the backends.
 Ensure a tolerance that is acceptable to the application workload regarding overall client request latency.

-- Do not enable Session Affinity unless it's required by the application, since it can have a negative impact the balance of traffic distribution.
+- Don't enable Session Affinity unless it's required by the application, since it can have a negative impact the balance of traffic distribution.
 With a fully stateless application, if the recommended mission-critical application design approach is followed, any request could be handled by any of the regional deployments.

 **Azure Traffic Manager**

 - Use Traffic Manager for non HTTP/S scenarios as a replacement to Azure Front Door.
-Capability differences will drive different design decisions for cache and WAF capabilities, as well as TLS certificate management.
+Capability differences will drive different design decisions for cache and WAF capabilities, and TLS certificate management.

 - WAF capabilities should be considered within each region for the Traffic Manager ingress path, using Azure Application Gateway.